UNMigration/HTCDS/Governance and Contributions.md

 - Core cycle for updates every 6-12 months involving developers and review board.  **Propose → Develop → Review → Publish**
 - The second process manages comments, minor updates and recommendations from the wider community. **Propose → Approve → Develop → Review → Publish**

-Contributions from the wider community are strongly encouraged, and will only strengthen the standard and ensure its success.
-Similarly, organizations interested in being members of the development team and governing board are also strongly encouraged to contact IOM for further information.
+Contributions from the wider community are encouraged, and will only strengthen the standard and ensure its success.
+Similarly, organizations interested in being members of the development team and governing board are also encouraged to contact IOM for further information.